-On the American market, the 1891 Mosin Nagant has gone from bargain beater to a prized mil surplus possession in the space of a few, perplexingly short years.
-In some ways, the astronomical prices of Garands, Mausers, and Enfields generated an increased demand for WWII era pieces by younger collectors and the Mosin fell at a great price point.
+On the American market, the 1891 Mosin Nagant has gone from bargain beater to a prized mil surplus possession.
+All in the span of a few, perplexingly short years.
+In some ways, the astronomical prices of Garands, Mausers, and Enfields generated an increased demand for WWII-era pieces by younger collectors.
+The Mosin fell at a great price point for them.

 Winston Churchill supposedly said that “Russia is a riddle wrapped in a mystery inside an enigma.”

 The vast lands of the Tsars stretch over 1/6th the world’s landmass encompassing dozens of cultures.
 The lands were the primary invasion route of Asiatic hordes moving west since the dawn of recorded history.